CHDyshli/PavementCrackDetection/README.md

 We developed a highway asphalt pavement dataset containing 10,400 images captured by a highway condition monitoring vehicle with 202,840 labeled crack and sealed crack instances.

-Download Dataset.
 Please pay attention to the disk capacity when downloading.

+[All images and labels]() contain all the 10400 images and their labels.

+[Val]() is just the validation set that  produced the results of our experiments.

 ### Trained Models